 Asbestos Risks on the USS Claud Jones (DE-1033)

 The USS Claud Jones (DE-1033) was a destroyer escort that was built to defend unarmed merchant marine vessels during World War II.
 As the ship was constructed during the time when asbestos was extensively used for insulation in shipbuilding, the carcinogen was found in most of the equipment onboard, for instance, boilers, pumps, pipes, valves, and turbines.
 Therefore, veterans aboard this ship were frequently exposed to asbestos dust that inadvertently got released into the air during maintenance works.

 The asbestos fibers can be easily inhaled and remain in the inner lining of the lungs, heart, and abdomen, leading to the development of mesothelioma.
 Generally, destroyer escorts carried at least 200 crew members, and as a result, thousands of people were at risk of getting exposed to asbestos on the job, especially those people who worked inside confined high-heat areas such as boiler rooms and engine rooms.

 Have You Been Exposed to Asbestos on the USS Claud Jones (DE-1033)?

-If you have served in the US Navy aboard the USS Claud Jones (DE-1033), and have developed an asbestos-related illness, we can help you learn more about the types of compensation you are eligible for.
-We also help you get in contact with your former shipmates.
-For further information, get in touch with us at 760.621.6147.
+If you have served in the US Navy aboard the USS Claud Jones (DE-1033) and have developed a malignant asbestos-related illness, we can help you learn more about the types of compensation you are eligible for.
+Should you consider taking legal action, we can put you in touch with skilled attorneys.
+We can also be of assistance to get you in contact with your former shipmates.